ZenithDK/fridaypython/hameg/README.md

-# Week 5 - Python module for controlling a Hameg HM8143 PSU (and probably others from Hameg)
+# Python module for controlling a Hameg HM8143 PSU

+Probably works with other PSUs from Hameg as well.

 ## What is it?